 Facts & Statistics

-The theatre is located on approximately 7.5 acres of land in Hermann Park, site of the Houston Zoo, the Garden Center and the Houston Museum of Natural Science.
+The theatre is located on approximately 7.5 acres of land in Hermann Park, site of the Houston Zoo, the McGovern Centennial Gardens and the Houston Museum of Natural Science.
 Seating is provided for 1,705 patrons and 20 wheelchair spaces, plus a sloping lawn that accommodates approximately 4,500 more on blankets or lawn chairs.

 Theatre structure - 64 x 41 foot stage; 54 line sets for hanging lights, curtains and scenery; an orchestra pit which can be raised and lowered; dressing rooms; offices; full complement of theatrical equipment; 110-ton air conditioning system cools the performance area.

 Miller has set attendance records for the past three seasons.
-Nearly 431,000 people attended a performance in 2009 AND 2010.
-2011 saw those records eclipsed by more than 50,000 visitors - more than 480,000 people made a performance at Miller part of their lives.
+Nearly 400,000 people attended a performance in 20013 and 2014.

 Mining engineer and cotton broker Jesse Wright Miller died leaving property to the City of Houston for municipal purposes.
 The City sold that property for $50,000 to Miller's sister.